 Both service animals and emotional support animals have certain legal rights in Oakland.
 But these rights do differ, with a service animal having the wider right of access.

-It is important to understand the differences between a service animal, assistance animal, and emotional support dog, in order not to fall foul of the law.
+It is important to understand the differences between a service animal, assistance animal, and emotional support animal, in order not to fall foul of the law.
 This is especially true in Oakland since the Californian law is tightening legislation and fraudulent claims are considered a criminal offense.

 An emotional support animal in Oakland will be protected by two main laws—the federal Fair Housing Act and the Air Carrier Access Act.